White Sox end 7-game skid, win 9-2 as Rays drop 9 games back

 NON-CLUTCH HITTING

 Tampa Bay went 1 for 24 with runners in scoring position while losing three of four to the Yankees and began Friday with a .248 RISP average, sixth-worst in the majors.
-“We’re a really good offense when nobody is on-base,” manager Kevin Cash said.
+“We’re a really good offense when nobody is on-base,” Cash said.
 “Believe me, we have pounded our heads against the tables.”
 Tampa Bay went 2 for 7 RISP on Friday night.

 TRAINER’S ROOM